IRS Form 8888 Instructions

 Line 4

-Enter the dollar amount that you want to set aside for paper bonds.
-These bonds can be for yourself or your spouse.
-You must enter purchase amounts in increments of $50.
+Enter the dollar amount that you want to set aside for a paper check to be issued.

 Line 6